 Alongside its free baggage perk, Southwest Airlines also has the best change policy out of all US-based carriers.
 Southwest prides itself on being the only major airline that never charges a change fee.
 If your travel plans change and you need to switch your flight, you will have to pay the difference in airfare, but you won’t get a hefty $150+ fee tacked on to it like other competitors enjoy hitting you with.

-Last year, Delta brought back free meals for some of its longest domestic flights.
-Flyers booked in Main Cabin economy on 12 cross-country flights like Washington DC (DCA) to Los Angeles (LAX) or Boston (BOS) to Seattle (SEA) will be treated to complimentary breakfast sandwiches or wraps during afternoon and night flights.
-Following suit American now offers similar meal options but only on two transcontinental routes from New York (JFK) to Los Angeles (LAX) and San Francisco (SFO) and vice-versa.
-Hawaiian Airlines offers free meals in economy for passengers flying between the US mainland and Hawaii, which include “Brunch Boxes” and sandwiches for lunch/dinner flights.
-US-based carriers flying long-haul international flights to Europe, Asia, and specific South American destinations generally all serve some variation of free meal service on those routes.
+A couple of years ago, Delta brought back free meals for some of its longest domestic flights.
+Flyers booked in Main Cabin economy on 12 cross-country flights like Washington DC (DCA) to Los Angeles (LAX) or Boston (BOS) to Seattle (SEA) are treated to complimentary breakfast sandwiches or wraps during afternoon and night flights.
+Following suit, American now offers similar meal options but only on two transcontinental routes from New York (JFK) to Los Angeles (LAX) and San Francisco (SFO) and vice-versa.
+Hawaiian Airlines offers free meals for economy passengers flying between the U.S. mainland and Hawaii, which include “Brunch Boxes” and sandwiches for lunch/dinner flights.
+U.S.-based carriers operating long-haul international flights to Europe, Asia, Oceania, and specific South American destinations generally all serve some variation of free included meal service on those routes.

 Snacks & Drinks

-From peanuts to PopCorners almost all non-Ultra-Low-Cost Carriers offer some form of free snack and drink onboard.
+From peanuts to PopCorners, almost all non-Ultra-Low-Cost Carriers offer some form of free snack and drink on board.
 JetBlue presents the widest variety, but Delta and American’s Biscoff cookies have a cult following amongst some travelers.
 Others prefer United’s Stroopwafels, and you can't go wrong with the standard mini-pretzels or peanuts dished out by many airlines.
-To wash down the snacks American, Delta, United, JetBlue, Alaska, and Southwest offer complimentary non-alcoholic drinks on most domestic flights, the exception being some short-hops of 250-miles or less.
-While you’re at it, go ahead and ask for that full can of soda, many flight attendants will oblige if you ask nicely and they have available stock.
+To wash down the snacks, American, Delta, United, JetBlue, Alaska, and Southwest offer complimentary non-alcoholic drinks on most domestic flights, the exception being some short-hops of 250-miles or less.
+While you’re at it, go ahead and ask for that full can of soda.
+Many flight attendants will oblige if you ask nicely and there's stock available.

-Here’s one of the more unique perks offered gratis by a US airline.
-Wine flies free on Alaska Airlines if you are a member of their loyalty program Mileage Plan.
-If you've been sipping some Syrah in Sonoma and decide to take a case home to enjoy, Alaska Airlines will waive the checked item fee on flights to/from 29 West Coast cities.
+Here’s one of the more unique perks offered gratis by a U.S. airline.
+Wine Flies Free on Alaska Airlines if you are a member of their loyalty program – Mileage Plan.
+If you've been sipping some Syrah in Sonoma and decide to take a case home to enjoy, Alaska will waive the checked item fee on flights to/from 30 West Coast cities.
 Find out more about this sparkling service here.

 First Aid Items

-If you get a bad paper cut from flipping through the pages of your in-flight magazine, most airlines can patch you up with a Band-Aid.
-Maybe you just want to give your tray table and armrest an extra scrub down with some anti-bacterial wipes.
+If you get a bad paper cut from flipping through the pages of your in-flight magazine, most planes are stocked to patch you up with a Band-Aid.
+Or maybe you just want to give your tray table and armrest an extra scrub down with some anti-bacterial wipes.
 Airlines usually have an overstock of germ-killing wipes in the event the lavatory water runs dry.
-While flight attendants will not be able to dole out any medication, even over-the-counter brands like Advil or Tylenol, for other small medical issues they should be able to help you using the onboard first aid kits.
+While flight attendants will not be able to dole out any medication, even over-the-counter brands like Advil or Tylenol, for other small medical issues, they should be able to assist you using the onboard first aid kits.

-To get this comfy freebie, you’ll have to be sitting up in the front of the plane.
-On select international flights, First and Business class flyers on Delta, United, and American will receive their very own airline branded set of pajamas.
-Delta offers its “Sleep Suit” for Delta One customers on its routes to/from China and on its Los Angeles (LAX) to Sydney (SYD) service.
-If you’re flying the new Polaris class on a flight of 12 hours or more United Airlines will size you up for a pair of their pajamas upon request.
-American Airlines has recently followed suit, offering pajamas on three transpacific business class routes to Auckland (AKL), Sydney (SYD), and Hong Kong (HKG) and also on its international Flagship First Class long-haul routes.
+To get this comfy freebie, you’ll have to be sitting fancy up in the front of the plane.
+On select international flights, First and Business Class flyers on Delta and American will receive their very own airline-branded set of pajamas.
+If you’re seated in the new Polaris class on a flight of 12 hours or more, United Airlines will size you up for a pair of their PJs upon request.
+American has recently followed suit, offering pajamas from Casper on three transpacific business class routes to Auckland (AKL), Sydney (SYD), and Hong Kong (HKG) and also on its international Flagship First Class long-haul routes.

 Airline Wing Pins for Kids

 Who doesn’t remember this nostalgic tradition?
-Walking on to a plane as a child, I used to love receiving those little tchotchkes, and I would try to make my parents fly on different airlines so I could try and collect new ones.
-While many carriers axed these in the turbulent 2000’s, airlines like American and United have brought back the plastic pilot pieces for kids over the last several years.
+Walking on to a plane as a child, I used to love receiving those little tchotchkes and would beg my parents to fly different airlines to try and collect new ones.
+While many carriers axed these in the turbulent 2000s, airlines like American and United have brought back the plastic pilot pieces for kids over the last several years.
 Not all flights will offer them up, but it’s always worth asking the flight attendant if they have any onboard for the little ones or maybe just your inner child.